Does car insurance cover hitting an animal?

 Will car insurance cover hitting an animal?

 Yes, but only if you buy comprehensive coverage on your car insurance.
 With comprehensive coverage, your policy will cover any damage to your car if you hit a deer or other animal.
 Comprehensive also covers you if you swerve to avoid the animal and hit a tree, pole or other object.

 Compare car insurance with comprehensive coverage

 Does hitting an animal raise auto insurance rates?

 Usually no, but it depends on your state and insurance.
-Hitting an animal is generally considered a not-at-fault accident and will be paid for under your comprehensive policy, so it won’t affect your rates unless you make several claims around the same time.
+Hitting an animal is generally considered a not-at-fault accident and will be paid for under your comprehensive policy.
+So it won’t affect your rates unless you make several claims around the same time.

-But if it’s considered a collision, for example if you swerve away from the deer and hit another car, your rates could go up.
-Also, some states allow your insurer to raise your rates after an accident where you weren’t at fault, in which case you could see a rate increase.
+But if it’s considered a collision — for example, if you swerve away from the deer and hit another car — your rates could go up.
+Also, some states allow your insurer to raise your rates after an accident where you aren’t at fault, in which case you could see a premium hike.